vitan/vitan.github.io/_posts/2014-07-28-Inheritable-Object-Level-Permission-of-Django.md

 Here I am directly giving the source code with some comments on the detail implementation.
 And it is rather easy to describe that in the *Employee* model:

         import logging
-        # I have implemented the [bulk_*](https://github.com/vitan/django-guardian) around django-guardian by myself as the latest upstream version didn't implement such bulk action yet. trying to contribute my work [pull request](https://github.com/lukaszb/django-guardian/pull/245) to upstream.
+        # I have implemented the [bulk_*](https://github.com/vitan/django-guardian) around django-guardian
+        # by myself as the latest upstream haven't implement such bulk action yet. trying to contribute
+        # my work [pull request](https://github.com/lukaszb/django-guardian/pull/245) to upstream.
         from guardian.shortcuts import bulk_remove_perm, bulk_assign_perm

         from django.contrib.auth.models import AbstractUser